MGCodesandStats/shiny-web-apps/README.md

-# Cumulative Binomial Probability Plot: Shiny
+# Shiny Web Applications

-This Shiny app allows the user to generate a cumulative binomial probability curve by adjusting the lambda value according to the slider.
+Here is how we can use Shiny to:

-The curve is calculated on the basis of the formula:
+1. Generate a cumulative binomial probability curve

-1 - ((1 - λ)^trials)
+2. Automate currency plots sourced from the quantmod library